 Subscription Review FAQ

 Throughout summer and fall, Libraries personnel collect data on Western’s hundreds of subscriptions.
 These data represent a blend of quantitative and qualitative criteria (detailed in the Subscription Scoring section), each of which contributes a number of points towards a resource’s final score.
-Librarians use the lowest-scoring resources to generate the draft cancellation list, accumulating enough titles to offset any new subscription requests.
+Librarians use the lowest-scoring resources, as well as considering the broader landscape of our subscriptions portfolio, to generate the draft cancellation list, accumulating enough titles to reach our reduction target (approximately $29,000 in FY2024) and offset any new subscription requests.
 Each subscription’s score will be included on the draft cancellation list.
 These scores are just the first stage in our decision-making process and will be supplemented by important qualitative feedback gathered throughout fall and winter.

-Making regular changes to our subscriptions portfolio—like cancelling existing subscriptions so we can add new ones—ensures that library collections remain aligned with current student, faculty, and staff needs.
+Even without budget pressures compelling us to make reductions, making regular changes to our subscriptions portfolio—like cancelling existing subscriptions so we can add new ones—ensures that library collections remain aligned with current student, faculty, and staff needs.
 The university curriculum is changing all the time and we need to ensure that library collections are appropriately dynamic.

 Usage statistics are provided to the Libraries by most (though not all) publishers and vendors.